 Written Assignments: None

-Type of Exam: Essay and multiple choice
+Type of Exam: Essay, short answer and multiple choice

 Other Comments: All businesses have intellectual property issues, and this course is a good introduction to help prepare students to meet their clients' needs.